North of Rehoboth Avenue

 Deer and Central Parks

-Deer Park is located at the intersection of Dover and Kent streets and encompasses about one acre.
+Located at the intersection of Dover and Kent streets, Deer Park encompasses about one acre.
 Central Park is bounded by Columbia Avenue, Park Avenue, and Third Street, and is about six acres in size.
 Both parks are natural, wooded areas that support tree species such as pine, oak, and magnolia.
-Visitors who walk the trails through Central Park often are treated to close-up views of deer, birds, and other native wildlife.
+Visitors who walk the trails through Central Park often are treated to closeup views of deer, birds, and other native wildlife.

 Tennis & Pickleball Courts